asuper114/CodeIgniter-OAuth-2.0-Server/README.md

+---

+# This code has been deprecated - please use my new library [https://github.com/lncd/oauth2/](https://github.com/lncd/oauth2/)

+---

 # CodeIgniter OAuth 2.0 server

 This is an implementation of an OAuth 2.0 (draft 23) authorisation server using the CodeIgniter PHP framework.